pslucas0212/Part-5-Perparing-the-Template/README.md

 Let's update the RHEL 8.3 Operating System to use the correct templates for our deployment.

 Make sure you are in the Operations Department organization and the moline locations.
-On the side menu chose Hosts -> Operating Systems.
+On the side menu choose Hosts -> Operating Systems.

 ![Host -> Operating Systems](/images/sat83.png)